 An important area of shotcrete application in underground mining is in the support of 'permanent' openings such as ramps, haulages, shaft stations and crusher chambers.
 Rehabilitation of conventional rockbolt and mesh support can be very disruptive and expensive.
 Increasing numbers of these excavations are being shotcreted immediately after excavation.
-The incorporation of steel fibre reinforcement into the shotcrete is an important factor in this escalating use, since it minimises the labour-intensive process of mesh installation.
+The incorporation of steel fibre reinforcement into the shotcrete is an important factor in this escalating use, since it minimises the labour intensive process of mesh installation.

 Trials and observations suggest that shotcrete can provide effective support in mild rockburst conditions (McCreath and Kaiser, 1992, Langille and Burtney, 1992).
+While the results from these studies are still too limited to permit definite conclusions to be drawn, the indications are encouraging enough that more serious attention will probably be paid to this application in the future.